 Light pollution may not seem like a big deal, but it kind of really is.
 If you’re not sure what light pollution is, it’s the process by which our excessive and misdirected use of outdoor lighting has brightened the night sky to the point that in towns cities it’s hard to see any stars at all.
 But light pollution is more than just not being able to see stars (although that’s sad enough as it is).
 Light pollution also messes with ecosystems and astronomical research, and disrupts sleeping patterns which results in adverse health effects.

-LEDs boast a much better quality of light distribution than the traditionally used CFLs, which makes them an amazing tool in the fight against light pollution.
+LEDs such as wall mounted Reading Lights boast a much better quality of light distribution than the traditionally used CFLs, which makes them an amazing tool in the fight against light pollution.
 LEDs focus light in targeted directions instead of scattering light everywhere (including up at the sky) like CFLs, which means that not only is light pollution reduced, but you’re using less lights with less wattage, which use less power.

 Less Noise Pollution